Preparing an Audio Mix for Dubbing

 4) Export a low-res (720p) version of your film that we can reference using the same start/end points.

 You do not need to send us any individual project files like the AAF/OMF methods.
-In the rare event we need the original part, we can ask.
-Thats the beauty of this system, you generally only send us a few audio files and get one audio file back in return, mixed and mastered.
+In the rare event we need the original part, we can ask for that later.

 Discrete audio/multi-channel